pepopowitz/getting-unstuck/slides/src/04-isolate.md

 building a proof of concept that these pieces can play together nicely.

 Demonstrate the problem or subsystem, so it's easier to identify/fix the bug

+Build it in a sandboxed environment, with only the required pieces to prove the implementation.

 ...